 Timbre is a basic element of music, but it can be quite confusing and unclear as a term.
-Unlike pitch or rhythm, timbre is unique to each instrument, and can be hard to quantify, which is why it can’t be written down on a piece of sheet music.
+Unlike pitch or rhythm, timbre is unique to each instrument and can be hard to quantify, so it can’t be written down on a piece of sheet music.

 Definition of Timbre

 We can define timbre (pronounced “tam-ber”) as the specific tone or quality that a certain instrument or voice has.

 It is also known as tone color or tone quality, so if you see these terms being used instead just know they all mean the same thing.

 It is essentially what allows people to hear the difference between two separate instruments or voices, even when they are playing or singing the same note.

 For example, let’s take the note A4.
 On sheet music, it looks like this: